vga-usask/gwf-vis_docs/doc.md

 plt.show()
 ```

-If you run the above code snippet, it would generate a scatter plot for you.
-By following below steps, you can show it directly in the programmbale interface.
+If you run the above script in python, it would generate a scatter plot for you.
+To see it directly in the programmbale interface, make the following two changes.

 1. Add import of `gwfvis`.
     ```py
     import gwfvis
     ```
-1. Replace `plot.show()` to `gwfvis.render_pyplot_figure()`.
+1. Replace `plot.show()` with `gwfvis.render_pyplot_figure()`.

-That is it.
-Then we get the code like this:
+The complete script is as follows:
 ```py
 import numpy as np
 import matplotlib.pyplot as plt